CNIC-Proteomics/PTM-Analyzer/TESTS.md

 ## Samples 1: iSanXoT Report and PDM table for Mouse Heteroplasmia (Heart)

-Input files for ReportAnalysis, derived from the quantification results of iSanXoT [1] and the PDM table from the PTM-compass [2].
+Input files for PTM-Analyzer, derived from the quantification results of iSanXoT [1] and the PDM table from the PTM-compass [2].

 The samples originate from `heart` tissue, based on the study by Bagwan N, Bonzon-Kulichenko E, Calvo E, et al. [3].